ci-lab-cz/crem-pharm/README.md

 ```

 ### Note on exclusion volumes
-Usually exclusion volumes are quite sparse in models.
+Usually exclusion volumes are quite sparsely placed in pharmacophore models.
 Therefore, to avoid proliferation of a ligand between exclusion volumes during the generation one may choose a larger radius of exclusion volumes (`--exclusion_volume` argument) or assigned exclusion volume to each protein atom in vicinity of a reference ligand used for structure-based model retrieval.
 Increasing the radius of exclusion volumes may result in a smaller cavity available to a ligand to grow.

 Exclusion volumes are optional.
 They only prevents of generation of unnecessary large molecules, which will be discarded later nevertheless.